 In addition to the above mentioned 60 villages in Kita, we intend to collect AMR samples and mechanistic study samples from infants and children living in a similar number of villages closer to Bamako, i.e., Koulikoro or Kati (tertiary AMR sample).
+For the mechanistic study in the tertiary sample, we will collect the biological samples during the rainy season (peak malaria transmission season).
+In addition to the AMR and mechanistic study samples, we will consider growth outcomes measurements (anthropometry) in the tertiary sample if the number of those measurements proved smaller than expected in the secondary sample villages.

 4.09.
-Schedule and procedures for participant enrollment and follow-up the local health professionals, will review the map and exclude areas and villages that are considered urban, unsafe, inaccessible or unstable in population (in gold-mining areas, for example), to come up with a final list of invited clusters.
+Schedule and procedures for participant enrollment and follow-up

+During a preparation phase, all villages / clusters in the included health districts of the three study regions will be listed and mapped.
+Scientists in the study team, working with the local health professionals, will review the map and exclude areas and villages that are considered urban, unsafe, inaccessible or unstable in population (in gold-mining areas, for example), to come up with a final list of invited clusters.